 Gasohol (up to 10% ethyl alcohol, 90% unleaded gasoline by volume) is approved as a fuel for Kohler engines.
-Other gasoline/alcohol blends are not approved.
+Other gasoline/alcohol blends including E20 and E85 are not to be used and not approved.
+Any failures resulting from use of these fuels will not be warranted.